nuxeo/nuxeo/docker/README.md

 It also requires the following environment variables:

-- `DOCKER_REGISTRY`: the Docker registry to push the images to.
+- `DOCKER_REGISTRY`: the Docker registry to push the image to.
 - `VERSION`: the image tag, for instance `latest`.

 To build the `nuxeo/nuxeo` image with Skaffold, you first need to fetch the Nuxeo server ZIP file and make it available for the Docker build with Maven: